 Despite this multi-paragraph ramble, the headlines are exactly what I don’t want to talk about.
 I want to discuss the war that doesn’t get covered, that wages within the many girls and women–of all ages and sizes–who hate their bodies and therefore deny a large part of their selves.
 Or, who, by not loving themselves, direct a lot of abuse to their bodies in both thought and action.
 Though they often wish they were invisible, we see them walking around in all types of bodies including those we deem acceptable and those we envy.
 Persons, whose self-worth has long been determined by the numbers on a scale or by an image in a mirror.

-The confusion and dictates about food and eating cause as much, if not even more, distress for them, than for those who are large-sized without such negative judgment about their weight.
+The confusion and dictates about food and eating cause as much, if not more, distress for them, than for those who are large-sized without such negative judgment about their weight.
 The collective pain and problems here are profound as are those we ascribe to obesity–and the physical consequences can be even more severe or deadly.
 Here, much potential is lost and much love is denied.
-I think we all have wandered into and many have lingered in this place where reality is distorted and self-flagellation and deprivation seems deserved.
+I think we all have wandered into and many have lingered in this place where reality is distorted and self-flagellation and deprivation seem deserved.

 This is the ignored epidemic.
 Not many resources are designated here, but I have apparently been assigned to cover this beat.
 My field notebooks are filled with stories and quotes that are usually too intimate for me to share.
 But they imply a sense that so many girls and women believe that without perfection they cannot be whole and should not take up much space on this generous planet.
 It is heartbreaking to witness this.

-Having been touched by the lives of so many amazing, intelligent, gorgeous, creative, warm, gentle, caring and funny individuals who have been broken in this battle of self and body, these are some things I wish would receive front page headlines: Bodies change, contours soften, bellies round, babies fill, bloat happens, hunger informs, weight is not absolute, judgmental words injure, beauty shines, food nourishes, wisdom evolves, body protects, hormones ebb and flow, pleasure is permissible, fat is often just a feeling in one’s head and restriction revolts.
+Having been touched by the lives of so many amazing, intelligent, gorgeous, creative, warm, gentle, caring and funny individuals who have been broken in this battle of self and body, these are some things I wish would receive front-page headlines: Bodies change, contours soften, bellies round, babies fill, bloat happens, hunger informs, weight is not absolute, judgmental words injure, beauty shines, food nourishes, wisdom evolves, body protects, hormones ebb and flow, pleasure is permissible, fat is often just a feeling in one’s head and restriction revolts.

 If you are living this, put down the staunch resistance, begin the surrender and trust your inner feminine voice.
 Please know you are all so beautiful and you possess that which really matters.
 Take a moment to put your hand on your heart and belly and send love to yourself.
 Take a deep slow breath and be thankful to your body.
 Send a healing thought out to other women, because I assure you, you are so not alone.
 Hold the daughters and ask to be held.
 Reclaim your place.
 Change the internal tapes.
 Know there are many paths to healing available.
 The world needs everything you have to offer.